xmake-io/xmake-docs/guide/configuration.md

 The default global directory for xmake's remote package installation is `~/.xmake/packages`, but users can also set this variable to modify it individually.

+We can also use `xmake g --pkg_installdir=/xxx` to set it, the effect is the same.

 ### XMAKE_PKG_CACHEDIR

 - Set the cache directory of dependent packages